 Blogger Joy Cho of Oh Joy has made a name for herself with her unflinchingly bold and playful aesthetic.
 She’s translated her signature style to numerous Target collaborations (each as colorful as the last), a series of photobooks, a tile collection, and three books.
 Her latest venture?
-A recently completed executive office, situated in the heart of Los Angeles and full of whimsical touches sure to brighten any workday.
+A recently completed office, situated in the heart of Los Angeles and full of whimsical touches sure to brighten any workday.

 What was your top priority for the new office?